sous-chefs/elasticsearch/README.markdown

 allowing you to use the _Amazon_ AWS features (node auto-discovery, etc).
 Set your AWS credentials either in the "elasticsearch/aws" data bag, or directly in the role/node configuration.

+If you include the `elasticsearch::data` and `elasticsearch::ebs` recipes, an EBS volume will be automatically created, formatted and mounted for using it as a local gateway.
+When the EBS configuration contains a `snapshot_id` value, it will be created with data from the corresponding snapshot.
+See the `attributes/data` file for more information.

 You may want to include the `elasticsearch::proxy` recipe, which will configure _Nginx_ as a reverse proxy for _elasticsearch_, so you may access it remotely with HTTP Authentication.
 Set the credentials either in a "elasticsearch/users" data bag, or directly in the role/node configuration.